-For an EA, ADOT may identify a preferred alternative from among the alternatives under consideration or as compared with the No-Build Alternative, prior to releasing the draft EA for agency and public review.
+For an EA, ADOT may identify a preferred alternative from among the alternatives under consideration prior to releasing the draft EA for agency and public review.
 It should be explained in some detail why the alternative has been identified as the preferred alternative.
 When identifying a preferred alternative in the draft EA or EIS, it is suggested that the following language be used: